MohammedMahmoud01/Vacation_System/README.md

 - **The "Optional Approval" Constraint:** The critical decision node `if (Requires Manager Approval?)` implements the requirement that some high-level employees might bypass approval, ensuring the "at most one manual approval" rule is met.
 ![Activity Diagram](docs/diagrams/Vacation_System/activity_diagram/VTS_ActivityDiagram_Workflow.svg)

+### **The Activity Flow Works Like This**

+1. Employee submits request
+2. System retrieves data
+3. System validates rules
+4. If invalid → automatic rejection
+5. If valid → system decides if manager approval is required
+6. If no approval required → auto-approval
+7. If approval required → manager reviews and decides
+8. System updates HR data
+9. System logs actions
+10. System sends final notification
+11. Process ends

+This model:

+- Shows **exact responsibility per swimlane**
+- Ensures **automated rule enforcement**
+- Enforces **“at most one manual approval”**
+- Demonstrates **conditional behavior** for both auto-approval and manager review
 ---
 ### 3. VTS Flow Chart